makrai/notes/kratzer88-stage-level-individual-level-pred.md

 let us first examine the verb _adore_. _Adore_ Is individual-level, it Is not unaccusattve, and Its object can be scrambled.
-All of those properties can be established with the help of the tests discussed earlier in th� paper.
+All of those properties can be established with the help of the tests discussed earlier in tha paper.
 We expect, then, that the symmetr1c and the subject-asymmetric Interpretation should be possible for a donkey sentence Involving this verb In the antecedent, but the object asymmetric interpretation should be excluded. let us check this last